 A teacher I was working with in Haringey, London, described to me how she had used this game with her low-attaining Year $5$ class.
 She began by playing herself against the computer, talking through her thinking processes out loud.
 By using the number line she has as a permanent feature in her classroom (which extends back beyond zero), she looked at the possibilities for each throw, counting on or back along the line depending on whether she added or subtracted.
 When the result was a negative number, the children took it in their strides without any difficulty as they understood the processes occurring.
 This meant that when they came to play against each other in pairs and began to think about the strategies involved, the calculations became straightforward as they too used a number line.

 By the time they are in Year $6$, the Framework suggests that children should also be able to "Find the difference between... two negative integers, in context".
 The Swimming Pool context could easily be used as a basis for exploring this, as could Sea Level, the last of the January 2008 resources at primary level.
 By using the images in these problems, what could be a tricky concept becomes very manageable.
 I would also urge you to take a look at the Key Stage $3$ resources published in January 2008 which may help you to see where negative numbers go next!

 I hope that, whichever year group you teach, you and your class will enjoy these negative number resources.
-Do remember that you can also search for other relevant problems using the "Search by Topic" in the right-hand corner of the website and all January 2008's material can be viewed by selecting the appropriate month in the "Past Issues" link.
+Do remember that you can also search for other relevant problems using the "Search by Topic" in the right-hand corner of the website.

 DfES (2006) Primary Framework for Literacy and Mathematics